movsb/tcp-over-bt/README.md

    	ProxyCommand tcp-over-bt
    ```

-3. `ssh zero` and wait, it will discover the first available device.
+3. `ssh zero` and wait patiently, it will discover the first available device.

-The device should be rebooted to be able to be connected.
+**Note:** Only one SSH connection is allowed at a time, which is a characteristic of Bluetooth connections.
+If you want multiple shells, use *tmux*.

+## Security

+There's no Bluetooth Paring.
+Anyone can connect to the same device.
+Authentication is done by SSH.